-The Master of Arts program in Liberal Arts is open to any qualified person holding a bachelor's or higher degree from an accredited institution and having an overall GPA of 3.0 (B) or better in the last two years of undergraduate study.
+The Master of Arts in Liberal Arts is open to any qualified person holding a bachelor's or higher degree from an accredited institution and having an overall GPA of 3.0 (B) or better in the last two years of undergraduate study.
 In view of the broad nature of the program, no specific undergraduate major is required.
 GRE scores are NOT required for admission to the MLA program.

 For regular admission, the applicant for the MLA program is required to write a statement of purpose that outlines the prospective student's educational goals and the ways in which the program meets these goals.
 The statement of purpose is read by a faculty admissions committee and is thus an important step in the admissions process.
 The student must also schedule an interview with the MLAS Director to discuss the suitability of the degree to the applicant's needs and strengths.
-The applicant is required to submit official transcripts of all post-secondary education
+The applicant is required to submit official transcripts of all post-secondary education.

-The regular admission of any applicant to the MLA program requires the recommendation of the Program Director, the College of Arts and Sciences, and the approval of the Dean of Graduate Studies.
+The regular admission of any applicant to the MLA program requires the recommendation of the Program Director, the Dean of the College of Arts and Sciences, and the approval of the Dean of Graduate Studies.

 The MLA offers the mature student a graduate program that is interdisciplinary in nature and nonprofessional in intent.
-The program of 33 semester hours is composed of 9 semester hours in core seminar requirements, at least 18 hours in a minimum of two different Liberal Arts and Sciences disciplines that will develop a theme consistent with the interdisciplinary goals of the program, and 6 semester hours of thesis or project credit.
+The program of 30 semester hours is composed of 6 semester hours in core seminar requirements, at least 15 hours in a minimum of two different Liberal Arts and Sciences disciplines that will develop a theme consistent with the interdisciplinary goals of the program, and 9 semester hours of thesis or project credit.
 The student in consultation with the Director designs the degree plan.
-While the courses for the 18-hour portion may be drawn from a variety of disciplines, the group of courses should reflect coherences and movement towards a goal upon which the student and the Director have agreed.
+While the courses for the 15-hour portion may be drawn from a variety of disciplines, the group of courses should move coherently towards a goal upon which the student and the Director have agreed.

-At least one-half of the total required credit must be in courses limited to graduate students only (700-level).
 Graduate credit earned more than eight years before the completion of the degree is not accepted.
 Up to 9 hours of graduate credit earned while the student was classified as non-degree may be used to satisfy degree requirements if approved by the Dean of the College.
 If appropriate to the student's degree plan, as many as 6 semester hours may be taken outside the College of Arts and Sciences.
 Any requests for an Independent Studies course (695) must be submitted in the form of a syllabus with assessment plan by the student and faculty member to the MLA Director for approval at least 2 weeks before the end of the semester prior to the one in which the student intends to take the 695.